 * Sees FY 2012 revenue growth of 6-8 pct vs prev 7-10 pct

-July 30 (Reuters) - Voting machine and ATM maker Diebold Inc's quarterly profit missed analysts' expectations and the company lowered the top end of its 2012 earnings forecast after Brazil said it would not order more voting terminals ahead of October elections.
+July 30 ATM and voting machine maker Diebold Inc's quarterly profit missed analysts' expectations and the company lowered the top end of its 2012 earnings forecast after Brazil said it would not order more voting terminals ahead of October elections.

-The company expects adjusted earnings of between $2.50 and $2.60 per share.
+Diebold expects adjusted earnings to be between $2.50 and $2.60 per share.
 It had previously forecast adjusted earnings of $2.50 to $2.70 per share.

 Analysts on average were expecting 2012 earnings of $2.68 per share according to Thomson Reuters I/B/E/S.